Conscientious Owners Can Keep Their Dogs Disease-Free

-Dogs are susceptible to many diseases transmitted by contact with infected dogs.
+Dogs are susceptible to many diseases transmitted by contact with infected dogs or wildlife.
 Here are the common canine diseases:

 - Rabies — Transmitted by bites from infected animals.
 Symptoms can include seizures, paralysis, aggression and lack of coordination.
 Unless treated quickly, rabies is often fatal.

 - Distemper — Transmitted by contact with secretions from an infected dog’s nose.
 Causes pneumonia and seizures.
 There is no cure for the disease.
 Several vaccines exist that prevent the disease.
 Distemper is the leading cause of infectious disease death in dogs.